jarviscanada/jarvis_data_eng_AnurudranChandrasekaram/linux_sql/README.md

 ## Scripts
 Shell script description and usage
 - psql_docker.sh
-    This script is used to start the dicker container so your are able to work in that environment
+    This script is used to start the docker container so your are able to work in that environment
     ```
     Usage:
     ./scripts/psql_docker.sh start|stop|create [db_username][db_password]